 Financial assets are classified, at initial recognition, as subsequently measured at amortised cost.
-The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
-With the exception of trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus transaction costs.
+The classification of financial assets at initial exception of trade receivables that do not contain a significant financing component or for which the Group has applied the practical exception, the Group initially measures a financial asset at its fair value plus transaction costs.
 Trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient are measured at the transaction price determined under IFRS 15.
+In order for a financial asset to be dissilled and measured at amortised cost, it needs to give rise to cash flows that are 'solely ayaments of principal and interest (SPPI)' on the principal amount outstanding.
+This assessment is referred to as the SPPI test and is performed at an instrument level.